fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 We flew from Pula back to Gatwick and EasyJet were good to us again, they moved our seats and put us in a row to ourselves, giving us space for all the baby things.
 Conway was overexcited for the entire flight, chatting loudly to himself and anyone who might listen, “da da da da, na na na, aaaah, ah, ah, ah”, he said, over and over, with the odd high-pitched squeal of delight in between, bouncing on our legs, reaching to grab and crumple the paper ads stuck to the back of chairs.

 We arrived home to a glorious English summer unlike any we’ve seen for years.
 The blue skies persisted, and we eked our summer holiday vibes into the following days.
 England would go on to reach the semi-finals of the World Cup, where they would lose out to Croatia.
 Clear blue skies and temperatures in the high 20s carried on, unabashed, from June through to August.

+{% figure mali-losinj-65.jpg portrait %}
+Paul and Conway on the car ferry home
+{% endfigure %}